Set up a query pipeline

 Leverage A/B testing

 You can configure A/B tests to temporarily allow some of the traffic that would normally be routed to query pipeline A to be routed to query pipeline B instead.
-You can then inspect Coveo Usage Analytics (Coveo UA) reports to compare certain key metrics (e.g., Click Event Count, Visit Click Through, etc.), and determine which query pipeline is performing the best.
+You can then inspect Coveo Usage Analytics (Coveo UA) reports to compare certain key metrics (for example, Click Event Count, Visit Click Through, etc.), and determine which query pipeline is performing the best.

 A/B testing is a great way to ensure that a new query pipeline rule or Coveo ML model has a positive effect on your solution’s relevance before allowing it to apply to a more significant proportion of queries